dataopskenn/dataopskenn/README.md

 📊 I transform complex data into clear, actionable insights
 🛠 Currently mastering how to build large **enterprise-grade data engineering systems** that scale easily
 📦 Documenting beginner-friendly, production-level projects with full transparency
 👶 Teaching like you’re 5.
-Building like you’re CTO.
+Building like you’re the CTO.
 🚀 Passionate about **Power BI**, **Python**, **SQL**, **Data Pipelines**, **ML**, and **Automation**

 ---